scottx611x/CSCI-S-40/Lecture/Lectures.md

  - Ethernet: Single broadcast domain, many collision domains
  - VLANS:
    - In a VLAN-ed network the "top" router acts as a switch, and you logically assign the lower switch ports to VLANs (VLAN Tags/Numbers)
-   - "Lower" switches assign VLAN tag to Ethernet frames, and normal forwarding ensues, but only withing the VLAN Tag/color/number
+   - "Lower" switches assign VLAN tag to Ethernet frames, and normal forwarding ensues, but only within the VLAN Tag/color/number
  - IP:
    - TTL in IP packet stop IP Loops
    - "Make all networks equal"